PegWu/getting-and-cleaning-data/README.md

 Codebook.md describes the data variables and the process it took to clean it up.

 ## Script and dependencies
-run_analysis.R contains the script used to perform the data transformation.
+run_analysis.R contains the script used to clean the data.
 It requires the reshape2 package, which available on CRAN.

 ## Output
 Results.txt is the output of the cleaned, wide tidy dataset, summarizing the mean and standard deviation of the measurments by subject and activity.